shenwei356/dirsize/README.md

 dirsize
 ========

-Summarize size of directories and files in directories. dirsize is wiritten in [golang](http://golang.org).
+Command tool for summarizing size of directories and files in directories. dirsize is wiritten in [golang](http://golang.org).

 Install